mnicolas94/privacy-policies-terms-of-use/SupperBooper/terms_and_conditions.md

 **Contact Us**

-If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at [TODO-email].
+If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at [focalpointvgstudio@gmail.com](mailto:focalpointvgstudio@gmail.com).